Reference

 When to use

 Understanding development history, major feature introductions, and architectural decisions over time.
+Use to identify a relevant month before drilling in with get_detailed_changelog.

 Example prompt